 “[Georgia’s] right-wing forces are looking at Turkey with suspicion especially in light of the economic expansion of the Turkish business in Adzharia,” Silayev noted, adding that some political scientists have already raised the alarm over the potential challenge posed by Ankara and Baku to Georgia’s sovereignty.

 In addition, there are at least two other factors impeding Turkish dominance in Transcaucasia — Moscow, and Tehran.

 “While the Iranians work mainly in Armenia, the Kremlin is trying to strengthen its positions in all three countries, including Georgia.
 And, most interestingly, Ankara cannot engage in squeezing Moscow out of the region.
 As it has been repeatedly noted, Russia is too important for Erdogan, and he can’t afford once again quarreling with [Russian President Vladimir] Putin,” Mirzayan underscored.

 As for the US, it is highly unlikely that the Trump administration will endorse Ankara’s efforts to boost its influence in the region: as of yet, US President Donald Trump is not interested in escalating tensions with Moscow.

 “However, the lack of real opportunities for creating the Ankara-Tbilisi-Baku axis does not mean that they do not need to pretend to develop them and carry out joint [military] exercises, which each of the three potential targets (Russia, Armenia, Iran) can regard as a potential challenge.
 Perhaps, they would get scared and make concessions to one of the members of the pseudo-triumvirate,” Mirzayan concluded ironically.

-Posted by GPD on May 23, 2017, With 1792 Reads Filed under World.
+Posted by GPD on May 23, 2017, With 1804 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.